Motoralfa/MidiDriverOrderForKorg/README.md

 Over the years a number of workarounds have been published that involve driver removall/reinstallation and registry tinkering.
 This application is designed to simplify this process by allowing reordering of the midi devices using a User Interface.

+## Disclaimer
+**This application modifies the Windows registry.
+Use it at your own risk.
+I will not be held responsible if damage results from using this tool.**

 ## Usage
 1) Shutdown any running midi applications (DAWs, MIDI-Ox, etc)
 2) Run the application.
 The application will ask for elevated Windows privilages.
 This is necessary as the app will manipulate the Windows registry.